John Zaffis: Haunted Collector

 Zaffis starred in a documentary TV series on Syfy called Haunted Collector, which premiered on June 1, 2011.
 It features him, his son, his daughter, and three other crew members searching for ghosts in certain buildings people call upon him to investigate.
 The premise of the show is that the crew finds an item in the building that may have some sort of connection with a haunting.
-John would take items of high value claiming they were haunted.
+John would take certain items claiming they were haunted.
 The show was initially cancelled in November 2013.
 It has subsequently been renewed and as of October 2016 is releasing new episodes on Destination America.

 Other media appearances

 Zaffis has made appearances on Unsolved Mysteries, Fox News Live, and the Discovery Channel documentaries Little Lost Souls and A Haunting in Connecticut.
 He currently co-hosts the Paranormal Nights radio show with Brendan Keenan.
 Zaffis was also in two episodes of A Haunting ("The Possessed" and "Ghost Hunter") where the main characters of both episodes are possessed by harmful demons.
 In the 2008 docudrama The Possessed, he plays himself as the demonologist.
 Zaffis also appeared and was interviewed in the 2009 Ghost Adventures episode at the Remington Arms factory.
 He also appeared in the 2009 Scared! episode filmed at the Grand Midway Hotel.

 Zaffis has appeared six times on the long-running radio program Coast to Coast AM from 2005 to 2007.
 Often, he is a guest and co-host on the Beyond Reality Radio program hosted by The Atlantic Paranormal Society's Jason Hawes and Grant Wilson.

 He has also appeared in several episodes of the Travel Channel's paranormal reality TV program, Ghost Adventures, as well as on ABC's investigative program, 20/20, and on Piers Morgan's cable talk show broadcast on CNN.